The distribution of Weierstrass points on a tropical curve: Abstract tropical curves

-A divisor class $[D]$ is typically very large, so it is convenient to have a method of choosing a somewhat-canonical representative divisor inside $[D]$.
-We can do so after fixing a basepoint $q$ on our metric graph $\Gamma$.
-The {\em reduced divisor} $\reddiv{q}{D}$ is the unique divisor in $[D]$ which is effective away from $q$, and which minimizes a certain ``energy function'' among such representatives.
-Intuitively, $\reddiv{q}{D}$ is the divisor in $[D]$ whose effective part is ``as close as possible'' to the basepoint $q$.
-We defer giving the full definition until Section \ref{subsec:red-div}, following [Baker--Shokrieh, Appendix A].
-For now, we state these important properties of the reduced divisor: \begin{enumerate} \item[(RD1)] $[D] \geq 0$ if and only if $\reddiv{q}{D} \geq 0$ \item[(RD2)] the degree of $\reddiv{q}{D}$ away from $q$ is at most $g$ \item[(RD3)] for a fixed effective divisor $D$, the map $\Gamma \to |D|$ sending $q \mapsto \reddiv{q}{D}$ is continuous (due to Amini \cite[Theorem 3]{A-reddiv}) \end{enumerate}
+Given a point $q\in \Gamma$, the {\em $q$-reduced divisor} $\reddiv{q}{D}$ is the unique divisor in $[D]$ which is effective away from $q$, and which minimizes a certain {energy function} among such representatives.
+Intuitively, $\reddiv{q}{D}$ is the divisor in $[D]$ whose chips are ``as close as possible'' to the basepoint $q$.
+We defer giving the full definition until Section \ref{sec:red-div}, following \cite[Appendix A]{BS}.
+For now, we state these important properties of the reduced divisor: \begin{enumerate} \item[(RD1)] $[D] \geq 0$ if and only if $\reddiv{q}{D} \geq 0$ \item[(RD2)] for any integer $m$, $\reddiv{q}{mq + D} = mq + \reddiv{q}{D}$ \item[(RD3)] the degree of $\reddiv{q}{D}$ away from $q$ is at most $g$, the genus of $\Gamma$ (follows from Riemann's inequality, Corollary~\ref{cor:riemann}) \item[(RD4)] for a fixed effective divisor $D$, the map $\Gamma \to |D|$ sending $q \mapsto \reddiv{q}{D}$ is continuous (due to Amini \cite[Theorem 3]{A-reddiv}).